 I am passionate about helping others regain their energy and love for life through the power of nutrition and lifestyle changes.

-As well as working with my 1-2-1 clients and holding talks on nutrition to a wide range of audiences, I have gone on to lecture on gastrointestinal dysfunction in endurance athletes for the Centre for Integrated Sport and Nutrition run by Ian Craig.
-I am currently undergoing further training to become a Master Practitioner in Eating Disorders, an area that fascinates me and one of increasing awareness and concern amongst both children and athletes.
+As well as working with my 1-2-1 clients and holding talks on nutrition to a wide range of audiences, I have gone on to lecture on Gastrointestinal Gysfunction in endurance athletes and Functional Testing for Athletes for the Centre for Integrated Sport and Nutrition run by Ian Craig.
+I hold corporate talks to a number of institutions which are tailored to their needs.

 Do you sometimes wonder if you can change?
 Do you use the excuse ‘I have no time’ or ‘I’m too old’?
 Moving outside your comfort zone is challenging, it is meant to be, however, I believe there is no such thing as ‘I cant’, so long as there is enough determination and will-power, most things are possible.
 I want to help you reach your potential.